sandrohn/challenge1/README.md

    - TypeScript

 # Structure
-  - index.html - the main page where it displays the card list
+  - index.html - the main page, it displays the card list
   - detail.html - the detail page where it shows only the card clicked with the full card content and comments made by users
   - data.ts - the Typescrit file with the logics
   - data.js - the Typescript compiled to JavaScript